korydraughn/irods_docs/docs/developers/library_examples.md

         // Handle error.
     }

+    // This is the safest place to load all client-side API plugins.
+    // This step is required for proper interaction with a 4.3.0 server.
+Forgetting to call this
+    // function will result in errors if subsequent API calls depend on client-side plugins.
+    //
+    // For systems using versions of iRODS older than 4.2.8, use "init_client_api_table". load_client_api_plugins();

     const int connection_pool_size = 4;
     const int refresh_time_in_secs = 600;

-    // Creates a connection pool that manages 4 rcComm_t connections
+    // Creates a connection pool that manages four RcComm connections
     // and refreshes each connection every 600 seconds. irods::connection_pool pool{connection_pool_size,
                                 env.rodsHost,